 Stocks are mixed in early trading on Wall Street

-Stocks were mixed in early trading on Wall Street Thursday morning as traders didn't find much to get excited about in the latest batch of earnings reports from U.S. companies.
-Insurer MetLife sank 4 percent after reporting earnings and revenue that came in well below analysts' forecasts.
+In this Friday, Nov.
+13, 2015, file photo, the American flag flies above the Wall Street entrance to the New York Stock Exchange.
+Stocks are opening modestly lower on Wall Street, Thursday, Feb.
+2, 2017, as traders didn't find much to get excited about in the latest batch of earnings reports from U.S. companies.

 Add your comments below